p-mongodb/ruby-specifications/README.md

 ## Documentation Plan

-Documentation should be added for the following modifications:
+Documentation (both API and tutorial documentation) should be added for the following modifications:
 * New QueryCache module and methods for getting the cached queries, clearing the query cache, and toggling the enabled query cache option
 * View and Collection classes
 * Iterable class